MV10/dotnet-curses/README.md

 - OSX: `libncurses.dylib`

 ## Native Library Loader
 This project includes a separate slightly-modified copy of Eric Mellinoe's [_NativeLibraryLoader_](https://github.com/mellinoe/nativelibraryloader/) project.
 The project is serving as a prototype for implementing improved native library support directly in a future version of .NET Core (probably 2.2).
+It was actually incorporated into the _dotnet-curses_ codebase because the dotnet nuget packaging process currently isn't smart enough to combine two projects into a single package.